lwjohnst86/tagDiabetes/doc/manuscript.md

 specified in the GEE model.
 Covariates to adjust for were selected based on the previous literature, from directed acyclic graph [@Greenland1999a] recommendations, and from quasi-likelihood information criteria.
-The DAG structures to understand potential confounding, shown in Supplemental Figure  2 and Supplemental Figure  3, were processed by the DAGitty software [@Textor2011a;@Shrier2008a] to generate the recommended adjustments.
+The DAG structures to understand potential confounding, shown in Supplemental Figure S  2 and Supplemental Figure S  3, were processed by the DAGitty software [@Textor2011a;@Shrier2008a] to generate the recommended adjustments.
 The final
-GEE model (M6; seen in Supplemental Table  1) was adjusted for years since baseline, WC, baseline age, ethnicity, sex, ALT, MET, and total NEFA.
+GEE model (M6; seen in Supplemental Table S  1) was adjusted for years since baseline, WC, baseline age, ethnicity, sex, ALT, MET, and total NEFA.
 The variables TGFA, total NEFA, sex, ethnicity, and baseline age were classified as *time-independent* (held constant) as they were measured only at the baseline visit or do not change throughout the study, while